foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab9.rst

 Realization
 -----------
-The code of system is shown below, including various Initialization and task time delay.
+The code of system is shown below, including various Initialization and time delay tasks.

 .. code-block:: c